mankishr/docker-wordpress-wp-cli/README.md

 ## Troubleshooting

 If your stack is not responding, the most likely cause is that a container has stopped or failed to start.
-Check to see if all of the containers are "Up":
+Check to see if all of the containers are up and running:

 ```
 docker-compose ps